 However, GA4 isn’t entirely accurate or a definitive source of truth.
 Factors like multiple devices/IP addresses, cookie blocking tracking, and different attribution models can affect its data accuracy.
 Despite its limitations, Analytics remains useful for providing indicators, overview data, and basic reporting.

-Are Google Ads conversion tracking & Google Analytics 4 data the same?
+Is data in Google Ads conversion tracking & Google Analytics 4 the same?

 When there’s a significant difference, typically greater than 20%, in the overall conversion value between the two platforms, it can raise a red flag, potentially indicating tracking discrepancies.

-If you’re still undecided about which tracking tool to choose between Google Ads conversion tracking and Google Analytics, here’s a detailed comparison that could help you make an informed decision.
-Let’s explore the differences together.
+If you’re still unsure about which tracking tool to choose between Google Ads conversion tracking and Google Analytics, here’s a detailed comparison that could help you make an informed decision.

 Conversion counting